 The master bedroom has an ensuite shower room and there's a further bedroom with a superking size bed.
 This can become a twin bed for longer bookings.
-The family bathroom has a shower over...
-Read the full description
+The family bathroom has a shower over the bath and it's attractively tiled.

 Don’t forget to read this home's Home Truths